 7. Lying Down in the Lap Burp

-Place a cloth on your lap and lay your baby face down, perpendicular to your thighs, and gently support their jaw and head at a comfortable height, maybe a few inches off your lap.
+Place a cloth on your lap, lay your baby face down perpendicular to your thighs, and gently support their jaw and head at a comfortable height, maybe a few inches off your lap.
 Rub or pat baby gently until they belch.
 If nothing comes out or they fall asleep, the burp probably isn’t necessary.

 8. Massage

-Sit your baby up on your lap and support their chest, neck, and head with one hand.
-Use the other hand to gently massage their back.
-You can move your fingertips around in small, soft circular motions or run your thumb and forefinger gently up and down the muscle area alongside their spine.
+Sit your baby on your lap and support their chest, neck, and head with one hand.
+Use the other hand to massage their back gently.
+You can move your fingertips around in small, soft, circular motions or gently run your thumb and forefinger up and down the muscle area alongside the spine.

 9. Tapping

 Tapping worked great for my youngest.
-After feeding, I’d sit her up in my lap, supporting her chest, neck, and head with one hand, while tap-tapping my pointer and middle finger gently across her back and shoulders.
-Sometimes I would bring her up to my shoulder and then switch to a gentle hand pat before returning to the tapping.
-Sometimes she’d burp after only one or two taps.
+After feeding, I’d sit her up in my lap, supporting her chest, neck, and head with one hand while tap-tapping my pointer and middle finger gently across her back and shoulders.
+Sometimes, I would bring her to my shoulder and switch to a gentle hand pat before returning to the tapping.
+Sometimes, she’d burp after only one or two taps.

 10. Knees to Chest

 Place your baby on a soft blanket on the floor.
-Speak to them in a soothing voice, and gently take hold of their lower legs and feet.
+Speak to them soothingly and gently take hold of their lower legs and feet.
 Draw their knees up to their chest.
 Hold for 1-2 seconds before releasing their legs back down to the blanket.
 Repeat 3x or combine with a back massage or upright back-patting.

 11. Bicycle Burping

 Place your baby on a soft blanket on the floor.
 Taking hold of their lower legs, gently begin to “bicycle” their legs, alternating one knee up to their chest, releasing it back to the blanket, and drawing the other leg up to their chest.
-You can also use this time to make silly or fun faces, engaging with your baby, and letting them know they are safe and loved.
+You can also use this time to make silly or fun faces, engage with your baby, and tell them they are safe and loved.

-If you have one available, sit on a large bouncy ball or exercise ball.
-Hold your baby close to your chest in an upright position.
+Sit on a large exercise ball and hold your baby close to your chest upright.
 With one hand supporting their rear and the other holding their neck and head steady, gently bounce up and down.
 This will have relaxing benefits for you, too!